tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Authenticating the ClientHelloOuter {#authenticating-outer}

-To prevent a network attacker from modifying the reconstructed ClientHelloInner (see {{flow-clienthello-malleability}}), ECH authenticates ClientHelloOuter by passing ClientHelloOuterAAD as the associated data for HPKE sealing and opening operations.
+To prevent a network attacker from modifying the reconstructed ClientHelloInner by modifying extensions in ClientHelloOuter that are referenced in ClientHelloInner (see
+{{flow-clienthello-malleability}}), ECH authenticates ClientHelloOuter by passing ClientHelloOuterAAD as the associated data for HPKE sealing and opening operations.
 The ClientHelloOuterAAD is a serialized ClientHello structure, defined in {{Section 4.1.2 of RFC8446}}, which matches the ClientHelloOuter except the `payload` field of the "encrypted_client_hello" is replaced with a byte string of the same length but whose contents are zeros.
 This value does not include the four-byte header from the Handshake structure.

 The client follows the procedure in {{encrypting-clienthello}} to first construct ClientHelloOuterAAD with a placeholder `payload` field, then replace